bi-labor/es-mssql/docs/elasticsearch/exercise5.md

     ![Kibana Buckets](images/kibana-b-buckets-1.png)

-1. Within the _Buckets_ configuration area, click on the _Add_ button and select _Split Slices_ with a _Range_ aggregation on the `age` field with the following ranges.
+1. Within the _Buckets_ configuration area, click on the _Add_ button again and select _Split Slices_ with a _Range_ aggregation on the `age` field with the following ranges.
 Also, add a custom label _Age_.

     ![Kibana Buckets](images/kibana-b-buckets-2.png)